 The LED screen is easy to see, and there is a safety key that will shut off the machine in an emergency.
 The treadmill’s long arms include extra cushioning to make it more pleasant for the elderly.
 It is lightweight and portable.

-Important Things to Consider while Choosing a Treadmill ( Buying Guide)
+Important Things to Consider while Choosing Best Treadmills under $500 ( Buying Guide)

 Don’t be in a hurry to buy the first treadmill you come across.
 Take a few minutes to read the most important information.